-In order to be pro-actively adaptive having the capability to maintain a Continuous Learning Mood (CLM) and to translate that learning into immediate actions, and also to anticipate and create change as the ultimate competitive advantage, organizations must be fully based on Open Systems Design Principles and deploy Tropophilia, i.e., to thrive on uncertainty and go beyond resilience or antifragility.
+In order to be pro-actively adaptive, that is, having the capability to maintain a Continuous Learning Mood (CLM) to translate that learning into immediate actions, and to anticipate and create change as the ultimate competitive advantage, organizations must be fully based on Open Systems Design Principles and deploy Tropophilia, i.e., the ability to thrive on uncertainty and go beyond resilience or antifragility!

 In the words of Nicholas Taleb

 “… a Black Swan is an event with the following three attributes:

 First, it is an outlier, as it lies outside the realm of regular expectations because nothing in the past can convincingly point to its possibility.